 Nature Centers

-Nature centers are amazing places to bring kids.
-They help children connect with nature firsthand, in any weather.
-Many offer special activities like story time, family hikes, and campfires.
-Many are free.
+Nature centers are great places to take kids.
+They help children connect with nature firsthand, in any weather, and most run special activities like story time, family hikes and campfires.
+Most are free, which is the other reason they earn a spot on the list.

-- Eagle Creek Earth Discovery Center (Indianapolis): See live creatures, a beehive, and hands-on nature exhibits.
+- Eagle Creek Earth Discovery Center (Indianapolis): Live creatures, a beehive and hands-on nature exhibits.
 Free with park admission.

-- Cool Creek Nature Center (Carmel): Learn about Indiana woodlands, animals, and habitats with interactive exhibits.
+- Cool Creek Nature Center (Carmel): Indiana woodlands, animals and habitats with interactive exhibits.
 Free.

-- Zionsville Nature Center (Zionsville): Located in the library, this spot invites families to discover Indiana’s native environment with fun programs.
+- Zionsville Nature Center (Zionsville): Inside the library; programs about Indiana’s native environment.
 Free.

-- Pecar Park Nature Center (Avon): Home to tortoises, snakes, iguanas, turtles, and adoptable animals.
+- Pecar Park Nature Center (Avon): Tortoises, snakes, iguanas, turtles and adoptable animals.
 Free.

-- Taylor Center of Natural History (Noblesville): Explore archaeological finds and learn about local Native American history.
+- Taylor Center of Natural History (Noblesville): Archaeological finds and local Native American history.
 Free.

-- Mounds State Park Nature Center (Anderson): Discover the story of the Great Mound with animal displays, interactive games, and wildlife viewing.
+- Mounds State Park Nature Center (Anderson): The story of the Great Mound with animal displays, interactive games and wildlife viewing.
 Free with park admission.

 Unique Indoor Fun

-- DIY Bath Bombs at Bath Junkie in Carmel (Carmel)
+- DIY Bath Bombs at Bath Junkie (Carmel).

-- Preschool Storytime at The Tie Dye Lab in Avon
+- Preschool Storytime at The Tie Dye Lab (Avon).

 Indoor Pools & Water Parks in Indianapolis

-Dive into year-round aquatic fun with our guide to Indy’s best indoor pools and water parks.
-Whether you want to splash with the kids, swim laps, or relax poolside, these spots offer water adventures without sunscreen.
+Our guide to Indy’s best indoor pools and water parks covers options for year-round swimming.
+Whether you want to splash with the kids, swim laps or sit poolside without sunscreen, there’s a spot for it.

-- Goldfish Swim School (Carmel, Fishers, Greenwood): Heated 90-degree pool with colorful decor and a parent viewing area.
+- Goldfish Swim School (Carmel, Fishers, Greenwood): Heated 90-degree pool with a parent viewing area.

 - George Washington Community School Pool (Indianapolis): High school pool with a giant floating obstacle course and rock wall.
-Free under 2; $2 kids 3–17; $3 adults
+Free under 2; $2 kids 3 to 17; $3 adults.

 - Thatcher Park Indoor Pool (Indianapolis): Speedway-area favorite for family swim time on cold days.
-Free under 2; $2 kids (2–17); $3 adults
+Free under 2; $2 kids 2 to 17; $3 adults.

-- Krannert Family Center (Indianapolis): New indoor pool with open swim hours Monday through Saturday. $3 youth and seniors; $4 adults; free under 2
+- Krannert Family Center (Indianapolis): Indoor pool with open swim hours Monday through Saturday. $3 youth and seniors; $4 adults; free under 2.

 Libraries That Are Great for Indoor Play

 Libraries around Indy are more than books.
-They are some of the best free places for indoor play, storytime, and creativity when you need to get out of the house.
-Looking for free things to do in Indianapolis with kids?
-These library play areas are hidden gems.
+They’re some of the best free places for indoor play, storytime and creativity when you need to get out of the house.
+If you’re looking for free things to do in Indianapolis with kids, these library play areas are worth a stop.

-- Hancock County Public Library (Greenfield): Set up like a little town with pretend play houses, LEGO, nature corner, and animal displays.
+- Hancock County Public Library (Greenfield): Set up like a little town with pretend play houses, LEGO, a nature corner and animal displays.

-- Westfield Washington Public Library (Westfield): New in 2024 with play tables, puppet theater, early literacy stations, and a café.
+- Westfield Washington Public Library (Westfield): Play tables, puppet theater, early literacy stations and a café.

-- Hamilton East Public Library (Fishers & Noblesville): Large kids’ areas, murals, creative play, preteen study zones, and interactive games.
+- Hamilton East Public Library (Fishers and Noblesville): Large kids’ areas, murals, creative play, preteen study zones and interactive games.

-Playgrounds are some of the best things to do in Indianapolis with kids, and Central Indiana is full of great options for every type of adventure.
+Playgrounds are some of the best things to do in Indianapolis with kids, and Central Indiana has options for every type of adventure.

 Best All-Around Playgrounds

 These parks are destinations.
-With features that appeal to a wide range of ages, from toddlers to adults, and multiple attractions like expansive play structures, nature trails, and water features, they work well for a full day of family fun.
+They have features that work for a wide range of ages, from toddlers to adults, with multiple attractions like big play structures, nature trails and water features.
+Plan a full day.

-- Holliday Park (Indianapolis): A 94-acre park that will be home to a brand-new playground opening in Fall 2025.
-Trails, a large nature center, and scenery along the White River round out the visit.
+- Holliday Park (Indianapolis): A 94-acre park with a reimagined playground, trails, a large nature center and views along the White River.

-- Kephart Park (Bargersville): Giant tube slides for thrill seekers, a modern splash pad, pickleball courts, and walking trails for the whole family.
+- Kephart Park (Bargersville): Giant tube slides, a modern splash pad, pickleball courts and walking trails.

-- West Park (Carmel): A large nature-inspired splash pad, a multi-level playground, and open space make it a premier park.
+- West Park (Carmel): A large nature-inspired splash pad, a multi-level playground and open space.

 For the Big Kids & Adventurers

-These parks are perfect for climbers and thrill seekers who like a challenge.
+These parks work well for climbers and thrill seekers who want a challenge.

-- Colts Canal PlaySpace (Indianapolis): A climber’s dream with a swirling climbing tower, ladders, and twister nets on the Downtown Canal.
+- Colts Canal PlaySpace (Indianapolis): A climber’s pick with a swirling climbing tower, ladders and twister nets on the Downtown Canal.

-- Lawrence W. Inlow Park (Carmel): Home of the impressive skywalk, a 32-foot enclosed walkway that soars 16 feet high.
+- Lawrence W. Inlow Park (Carmel): Home of the skywalk, a 32-foot enclosed walkway 16 feet off the ground.

 - Meadowlark Park (Carmel): Geometric domes and structures designed for parkour fans, with challenges for many ages.